snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 }

 ```
 When we run `snaplet snapshot capture` with the above example config the following will happen.
 We will be reducing the size of the User table to roughly 5% of the original size.
 We will then get all the tables that are connected to the User table and add the related subset of rows to the new snapshot.
 There will now be tables that are not included in this new snapshot because they are not connected to the User tables via foreign keys.
-The [keepDisconnectedTables](#keep-disconnected-tables-keepdisconnectedtables-boolean) option can be set to true to add these disconnected tables (with all it's rows) to the new snapshot.
+The [keepDisconnectedTables](#keep-disconnected-tables-keepdisconnectedtables-boolean) option can be set to true to add these disconnected table (with all it's rows) to the new snapshot.

 Multiple targets can be added to the subset config.
 See [Targets](#targets-tagrets-array) for more information.